BCGL-Unime/QMETA/README.md

-# QMETA — QIIME2 Interactive Metagenomics Pipeline
+# QMETA - QIIME2 Metagenomics Analysis

 An interactive, step-by-step Python pipeline for 16S/ITS amplicon metagenomics analysis built on top of [QIIME2](https://qiime2.org/).
 The pipeline guides the user through the entire workflow — from raw FASTQ import to differential abundance analysis — with interactive prompts at each step and the ability to resume from existing intermediate outputs.